Search

 Running a saved search

-Open the Saved panel to browse your saved searches, grouped into Personal (private to you) and Project (shared with the Project).
+Open the Saved searches panel to browse your saved searches.
 Use the All, Personal, and Project filters or the filter box to narrow the list.

-Click a saved search to load its query into the builder and run it.
+Click a saved search to load its query into the search bar and run it.

 Editing and deleting saved searches